Mercieral/code-pattern-detector-and-UML-diagram-generator/README.md

 Code remained about the same, most of GUI did not requiring knowing about ASM parsing.

-We improved code by using a common interface, IPhase, which allowed us to easily add new phases and the configuration file recognize these new phases will small changes to the code.
+We improved code by using a common interface, IPhase, which allowed us to easily add new phases and the configuration file recognize these new phases with only small changes to the code.
 To add a new phase, please refer to instructions in the application.

 ------------------------------------------------------------